 - Preside with sincerity, energy, and decisiveness.
 Take your audience on a pleasant journey and make them feel that all is going well.

-- Always lead the applause before and after the Table Topics session, each prepared speaker and the Master Evaluator.
+- Always lead the applause before and after each prepared Speaker, each Table Topics session, and the Master Evaluator.

 - Remain standing near the lectern after your introduction until the Speaker has acknowledged you and assumed control of the meeting; then be seated.